Configuring and using rules for an MTA analysis

 annotated:

-pattern: a Java regex to match the fully qualified name of the annotation (optional)
+pattern: a Java regular expression to match the fully qualified name of the annotation (optional)

 elements: an array of elements to match within the annotation (optional)